Sleep Apnea Therapy – The Woodlands, TX

 Treating Sleep Apnea

-The most common type of sleep apnea is called obstructive sleep apnea (OSA), when the airways are constricted or even blocked completely.
+The most common type of sleep apnea is called obstructive sleep apnea (OSA) when the airways are constricted or even blocked completely.
 This can happen from excess facial tissue that relaxes and stops airflow.
 Traditional treatment includes a CPAP machine, but many sleep apnea sufferers find CPAP therapy more disruptive to their sleep than the condition itself.
-Our dentists here at Solomon Dental Group, particularly Dr. Glick, can prescribe a special oral appliance that relocates the lower jaw, and therefore the facial tissues, in a more forward position, helping to open the airways and allow for safer breathing.
+Our dentists here at Solomon Dental Group, particularly Dr. Solomon, can prescribe a special oral appliance that relocates the lower jaw, and therefore the facial tissues, in a more forward position, helping to open the airways and allow for safer breathing.

 Pediatric Sleep Apnea